From Las Vegas to Zion National Park: 4 Best Ways to Get There

 You can also rent a car in Las Vegas for the drive to Zion.
 If convenient, consider renting from an off-airport location, as they can be cheaper than getting your rental car at the airport.

-2. From Las Vegas to Zion National Park by Tour
+Taking a Tour from Las Vegas to Zion National Park

 Free shuttle buses in Zion National Park